 Regardless of the status or style leading to your relationship stress -- whether you're a monogamist or a polyamorist, married or single -- you've experienced both the balm and the devastation of relationships.
 Successful ones thrive on mature self-awareness and patient, honest communication with your partner(s).
 Good relationships have the power to mitigate loneliness, soothe emotional and physical stress, and promote security and longevity.
-But where self-awareness and/or communication aren't prioritized, neglect in relationships has been thought to contribute to greater isolation, stress, insecurity, and physical/emotional suffering for all, including those peripheral to the relationship.
+But where self-awareness and communication aren't priorities, neglect in relationships has been thought to contribute to greater isolation, stress, insecurity, and physical/emotional suffering for all, including those peripheral to the relationship.

 Ideally, we would be able to say that we already care pretty well for ourselves and our loved ones during and after conflicts, that we do a good job of being there for our partner(s) as needed.
-But some of us didn't have ideal conditions growing up in which to develop mature coping skills in a relationship, and none of us is expert at self-awareness or communication, so all of us could do better.
-Self-awareness will forever develop with our personal mindful engagement and yield ever more sensitive communication.
-Communication will forever improve with our practice of it in relationships, and yield greater honesty and trust.
-With honesty and trust in the room, all parties in a relationship will be able to relax into deeper self-awareness and better communication, and the full cycle of constructive conflict and repair will occur.
+But some of us didn't have the conditions growing up in which to develop genuine personal and interpersonal regard, and none of us is expert at self-awareness or sensitivity of others' needs, so all of us could do a little better.
+Self-awareness will develop with our personal mindful engagement and yield ever more constructive interpersonal dynamics.
+Communication will improve with our practice of it in relationships, and yield greater honesty and trust.
+With honesty and trust in the room, all parties in a relationship can venture more mature speech and behavior, and the full cycle of constructive conflict and repair will occur.